Day 16 consisted of one long and steady climb to the top of the Gerlitzen, a peak that we had seen ahead of us for the last few days.

 Shortly after the Steinerer Tisch picnic area (a huge stone table surrounded by boulders to sit on), we were surprised to come across a sign warning us of the presence of wolves in the area.
 I don’t know if there were actually any around, but they would have been hard to spot in the thick woods.

 After Stifterboden, where there were a number of beautiful mountain chalets to rent, there was a brief shower, but it passed before we could get into our rain gear.
 We then lost track of the trail on the wide ski runs descending from the Gerlitzen, suddenly finding our planned lunch stop at the Almseehütte a good 75 metres below us on emerging from a forest track.
-Rather than head back downhill, we decided to keep going and find something to eat at the summit.
+Rather than head back down, we decided to keep going and find something to eat at the summit.

 The trail followed a steep, zigzagging path across the open mountainside for the last 200 metres or so of the ascent, but we were soon within sight of the top, with the luxurious Pacheiner hotel, the cable car station and the Gerlitzen summit café.

-Accommodation at the end of this stage had been a slight problem.
-When I contacted the Pacheiner, they were only taking bookings for three-night stays, and the Feuerberg hotel just below the summit was outrageously expensive.
+Finding accommodation at the end of this stage had been a problem.
+When I contacted the Pacheiner, they were only taking bookings for three-night stays, and the Feuerberg resort just below the summit was outrageously expensive.
 On arriving at the summit café, we discovered that they had rooms, but the combination of an unpleasant manager, horribly expensive food in the self-service canteen and non-stop Austrian pop music playing full blast on the terrace made us glad we had opted for another solution.
 And so, after an outrageously priced slice of strudel and an apfelschorle, we took the chairlift down to the midway station and the Almresort where we had booked an apartment for the night.

 The Almresort turned out to be a very odd place indeed.
 This huge complex had apparently come under new management earlier in the year and was set to be refurbished the following autumn.
 All the attached facilities – shop, restaurants, pool, etc. – were closed and, as a result, they gave us a 30% discount on the price quoted.
 The place was more or less deserted, with the reception closed and our key in a box to which we had been given the code.
 Still, the apartment was spacious and clean with a fully-equipped kitchen that we didn’t need to use as we had salami, cheese and cereal bars for a makeshift dinner if need be.